Updated May 25, 2026§ For Apple Users

 Pick AirTag 2 if you’re all-in on Apple and want UWB Precision Finding plus Apple Watch support.
 Pick Chipolo Pop if you want a single tracker that works with either Apple Find My or Google Find Hub (one at a time), and you value the 120dB speaker over UWB.
 Both cost $29 single.
 The Pop wins on volume; AirTag 2 wins on precision and ecosystem polish.

 Chipolo Pop and AirTag 2 sit at the same $29 price point but solve different problems.
-Apple’s January 2026 newsroom announcement confirms that AirTag 2 uses the second-generation Ultra Wideband chip and a louder speaker, while Chipolo’s Pop launched in April 2025 with the loudest speaker on the market and the unusual ability to pair with either Apple’s or Google’s network at first setup.
+Apple’s January 2026 newsroom announcement confirms that AirTag 2 uses the second-generation Ultra Wideband chip and a louder speaker, while Chipolo’s Pop launched in April 2025 with one of the loudest speakers on the market and the unusual ability to pair with either Apple’s or Google’s network at first setup.

 Chipolo Pop vs AirTag 2: Spec Comparison